recursivenomad/human-topology-reference/README.md

 If you wish to view and manipulate the topological annotations with their reference images at full resolution, you'll need to open the SVG files for that topological region (for example, `topology/face/annotations/001.svg`) in a compatible viewer, such as [Inkscape][URL-Inkscape].
 Please note that these SVG files reference assets using relative paths, so everything within the `topology/` directory must be kept together to maintain functionality.
-And although convenient for viewing content online, GitHub's native SVG renderer appears to not render external assets, so viewing these files directly on GitHub is greatly limited and not recommended.
+And although convenient for viewing content online, GitHub's native SVG renderer appears to not render external assets; so viewing these files directly on GitHub is greatly limited and not recommended.

 If you are simply looking for the unmarked reference images, you can find those in each topological region's `images/` directory; for example, `topology/face/images/`